Greeting to the Pilgrims

 Submission to Husbands

-3 Wives, in the same way be submissive to your own husbands, so that even if some of them are disobedient to the word, they may be won without a word by the conduct of their wives, 2 as they observe your virtuous1 manner of life, coupled with respect.2 3 Your beauty3 must not be outward only—elaborately arranging your hair, wearing gold jewelry, or dressing in fine apparel.
+3 In the same way, you wives must submit yourselves to your own husbands, so that even if some of them are disobedient to the word, they may be won without a word by the conduct of their wives, 2 as they observe your virtuous1 manner of life, coupled with respect.2 3 Your beauty3 must not be outward alone—elaborately arranging your hair, wearing gold jewelry, or dressing in worldly apparel.
 4 Rather, it must be the hidden person4 of the heart, adorned with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God.
-5 For in this manner, in former times, the holy women who trusted in God also adorned themselves, submitting to their own husbands, 6 just as Sarah obeyed Abraham, calling him lord.
+5 For this is also how the holy women of old who hoped in God would adorn themselves: by submitting to their own husbands, 6 just as Sarah obeyed Abraham, calling him lord.
 And you have become her daughters when you do what is right and refuse to give way to any fear.5

-7 Likewise, you husbands must live together with your wives according to knowledge, as with the weaker vessel, the woman; and you must grant her honor as a fellow-heir of the grace of life, so that your prayers will not be hindered.
+7 Likewise, you husbands must also live6 with your wife in accordance with knowledge, recognizing that she, as a woman, is the weaker vessel;7 and you must grant her honor as a fellow heir of the grace of life, so that your prayers will not be hindered.

 Obedience and Blessing

-8 Finally, let all of you be likeminded, sympathetic, brotherly, compassionate, and humble, 9 not returning evil for evil or insult for insult, but on the contrary, blessing one and all; for you were called to this very thing, so that you yourselves might inherit a blessing.
+8 Finally, all of you must be like-minded, sympathetic, brotherly, compassionate, and humble.
+9 Never return evil for evil, or insult for insult.
+On the contrary, you must respond by blessing;8 for you were called to this very thing, so that you yourselves might inherit a blessing.
 10 For,

-11 Let him turn away from evil and do good;
+11 He must turn away from evil and do good;

-But the face of the Lord is against those who do evil.”6
+but the face of the Lord is against all9 who do evil.”

-18 For Christ also suffered11 once for sins, the righteous for the unrighteous, that He might bring us12 to God; who was indeed put to death in the flesh, but brought to life in the Spirit, 19 by whom also He went and made proclamation to the spirits now in prison, 20 who formerly were disobedient, when, in the days of Noah, the longsuffering of God waited patiently while the ark was being prepared, in which a few, that is, eight souls, were saved through water.
-21 An antitype of this now saves you as well—that is, baptism; not the removal of dirt from the flesh, but the response13 of a good conscience to God14 through the resurrection of Jesus Christ, 22 who is at the right hand of God, having gone into heaven after angels, authorities, and powers had been subjected to Him.
+18 For Christ also suffered14 once for sins, the righteous for the unrighteous, so that he could bring us15 to God.
+He was16 put to death in the flesh, but restored to life by the Spirit, 19 through whom also he went and preached to the spirits now in prison, 20 who in former times were disobedient, when, in the days of Noah, the longsuffering of God waited patiently while the ark was being prepared, in which a few—that is, eight souls—were saved through water.
+21 The antitype of this is baptism, which now saves you as well: not the removal of dirt from the flesh, but a response17 to God from a good conscience18 through the resurrection of Jesus Christ, 22 who is now at the right hand of God, and who entered19 heaven after angels, authorities, and powers had been placed in subjection to him.